FEISystems/ms-macwis-prototype/README.md

 Our team relied on the following artifacts to create the prototype:

 *	**Staffing Plan:** Greater detail about the team and roles can be found in [Section III.
 Team Structure](#iii----team-structure).
 *	**Sprint Schedule:** After an initial planning sprint (Sprint 0), we conducted three one-week sprints.
-A summary of sprint activities is included in the [Sprint Schedule](./artifacts/Sprint Schedule/Sprint_Schedule.pdf).
+A summary of the sprint activities is included in the [Sprint Schedule](./artifacts/Sprint Schedule/Sprint_Schedule.pdf).
 *	**Research and Discovery:** We gathered feedback from prospective system users to enhance the prototype.
 The research and discovery phase is described in greater detail in [Section IV.
 Research and Discovery](#iv-research-and-discovery).
 *	**Design Notes/Specifications:** We followed Bootstrap design and U.S. Digital Service playbook guidelines.
 The process is described in greater detail in [Section V. Design](#v--design).
 *	**Wireframes:** Design notes and Wireframes can be found [here](./artifacts/Wireframes).